tanu31195/react-native-sell-stuff-app/README.md

 Pass a function and render the component so we can pass props `renderRightActions={() => <ListItemDeleteAction />}`

-If key and value are same as shown below, `backgroundColor: backgroundColor` we can just use the value
+If key and value are same as shown below (Check Icon Component), `backgroundColor: backgroundColor` we can just use the shorthand value
 `backgroundColor`